 The management of information for the different social protection programmes in Kenya has been significantly improved since the inception of the Single Registry.
-Social Protection programmes in Kenya are better managed and operated, while the coordination, oversight and monitoring of the social assistance sector is made possible by Single Registry.
-The Single Registry has enabled the government and other key stakeholders to conceptualise the coordinated of the programs in a clear and coordinated manner.
+Social Protection programmes in Kenya are better managed and operated, while the coordination, oversight and monitoring of the social assistance sector are made possible by the Single Registry.
+The Single Registry has enabled the government and other key stakeholders to conceptualise the coordination of the programmes in a clear and coordinated manner.